JSJ decompositions and polytopes for two-generator one-relator groups

+(\ref{KWquote:2}) $\Rightarrow$ (\ref{KWquote:1}) If $G$ has an essential $\mathbb{Z}$-splitting then $G$ is not universally \ZC{}-elliptic, i.e.\ the \ZC{}-JSJ decomposition of $G$ does not consist of a single rigid vertex with no edges.
+By Proposition \ref{prop:RGZmaxJSJ}, the \ZC{}-JSJ decomposition of $G$ does not consist of a single flexible vertex with no edges.
+Thus, the \ZC{}-JSJ decomposition of $G$ has an edge, as required.

-(\ref{KWquote:1}) $\Rightarrow$ (\ref{KWquote:4}) By Proposition \ref{prop:JSJsEverywhere}, the \Z{}-JSJ decomposition of $G$ consists of a single rigid vertex $v$ and a single loop edge $e$, as claimed.
+(\ref{KWquote:1}) $\Rightarrow$ (\ref{KWquote:4}) By Proposition \ref{prop:JSJsEverywhere}, the \ZC{}-JSJ decomposition of $G$ consists of a single rigid vertex $v$ and a single loop edge $e$, as claimed.
 This corresponds to an HNN-extension $\langle H, t\mid t^{-1}p^nt=q^m\rangle$ where $\langle p\rangle$ and $\langle q\rangle$ are maximal cyclic in $G$.
-As this is a \Z{}-JSJ decomposition we have $|m|=|n|=1$, so without loss of generality we may assume $m=n=1$.
-Now, there exists some $h\in H$ such that $G=\langle th, p\rangle$ and $H=\langle p, h^{-1}qh\rangle$ \cite[Proposition 3.8]{Kapovich1999structure}, and so by taking $a=p$, $b=th$ and $y=h^{-1}qh$ we obtain the following presentation for $G$, as an HNN-extension with stable letter $b$:
+As this is a \ZC{}-JSJ decomposition we have $|m|=|n|=1$, so without loss of generality we may assume $m=n=1$.
+Now, there exists some $h\in H$ such that $G=\langle th, p\rangle$ and $H=\langle p, h^{-1}qh\rangle$ \cite[Proposition 8.3]{gardam2021algebraically}, and so by taking $a=p$, $b=th$ and $y=h^{-1}qh$ we obtain the following presentation for $G$, as an HNN-extension with stable letter $b$:

-This still corresponds to the \Z{}-JSJ decomposition of $G$ as the Bass--Serre tree is the same for the two HNN-extensions, and this tree is precisely the \Z{}-JSJ tree (that this is the \Z{}-JSJ decomposition also follows from Proposition \ref{prop:JSJsEverywhere}).
+This still corresponds to the \ZC{}-JSJ decomposition of $G$ as the Bass--Serre tree is the same for the two HNN-extensions, and this tree is precisely the \ZC{}-JSJ tree.
 Hence, (\ref{KWquote:4}) holds.

 Finally we prove (\ref{KWquote:4}) $\Leftrightarrow$ (\ref{KWquote:3}).

 (\ref{KWquote:3}) $\Rightarrow$ (\ref{KWquote:4}) First, apply the Tietze transformation corresponding to adding the new generator $y$ as $b^{-1}ab$ to get from the presentation in (\ref{KWquote:3}) to the presentation in (\ref{KWquote:4}):